 Spartanburg is on the rise.

 And we’re just getting started.
 We’re leading the way in inclusion initiatives.
 We’re attracting talent from all over the world.
-We’re launching businesses and changing education.
-Our future is built on an intense sense of pride, while leveraging the partnerships to pave the way for generations to come.
+We’re launching businesses and investing in cradle-to-career education.
+Our future is being forged by a community united behind a common vision, and we are leveraging the public and private partnerships needed to build a welcoming, prosperous Spartanburg for everyone.

 Some of South Carolina’s population growth hot spots have cooled, according to just-released census estimates, but new residents continued to pour in to Horry and Berkeley counties, the counties adjacent to Charlotte, and — perhaps surprisingly — Spartanburg.